apr600/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a Ph.D.
-Candidate in Robotics at Northwestern University in Prof.  Todd Murphey's lab.
-My work focuses on robot learning for flexible task representations from variable, imperfect human demonstrations and high-dimensional sensory learning using distribution-based representations and information-theoretic measures.
-I also lead Northwestern's project for the DARPA OFFSET Urban Swarm Challenge, developing autonomous swarm algorithms for shared human-swarm collaboration and exploring their efficacy in aiding task performance under dynamic, time-sensitive constraints.
+I am a Postdoctoral Research Fellow in the Learning Algorithms and Systems (LASA) lab at EPFL under Prof. Aude Billard.
+My work focuses on developing learning and control algorithms for efficient human-robot collaboration and learning.
+I obtained my Ph.D. in Robotics at Northwestern University in Prof.  Todd Murphey's lab.
+My Ph.D. work centered on information communication algorthms to enable intuitive human-robot collaboration and efficient robot learning using distribution-based motion representations and information-theoretic measures.
+I also led Northwestern's team for the DARPA OFFSET Urban Swarm Challenge, developing autonomous swarm algorithms for shared human-swarm collaboration and exploring their efficacy in aiding task performance under dynamic, time-sensitive constraints.